-We've covered the difference between the Netherlands and Holland in a previous article - the Netherlands is the country as a whole, while Holland comprises just the two provinces of North and South Holland.
-The fact that these are two of the most densely populated provinces, where most of the country's major cities are concentrated, makes the two-syllable term "Holland" a convenient short-hand for the more cumbersome "the Netherlands" (not one, however, that all Dutch appreciate).
+The difference between the Netherlands and Holland is: the Netherlands is the term for the country as a whole (12 provinces), while Holland refers to just the two provinces of North and South Holland.
+The fact that these are two of the most densely populated provinces where most of the country's major cities are concentrated makes the term "Holland" a convenient short-hand for the more cumbersome "the Netherlands".

-The word Netherlands, or Dutch Nederland, both come from the expression for "lower land"; the prefix nether- (Dutch neder-), which means "lower" or "under", is also seen in such (admittedly rare) words as netherworld ("underworld"), nethermost ("lowest") and netherward ("downward").
-This reference to the country's low-altitude is also reflected in expressions like the "Low Countries", which, on the other hand, refers to a much broader territory than the Netherlands alone; read more about the debatable extent of the Low Countries, which has been used to refer to various parts of anywhere from two to five countries, but primarily used as a descriptor of the Netherlands, Belgium and Luxembourg.
+The word Netherlands, or Dutch Nederland, both come from the expression for "lower land"; the prefix nether- (Dutch neder-), which means "lower" or "under", is also seen in such words as netherworld ("underworld"), nethermost ("lowest") and netherward ("downward").
+This reference to the country's low-altitude is also reflected in expressions like the "Low Countries", which, on the other hand, refers to a much broader territory than the Netherlands alone.
+This term opens up even more confusion, as it has been used to refer to various parts of anywhere from two to five countries, but primarily used as a descriptor of the Netherlands, Belgium and Luxembourg.

-Terms for the People of the Netherlands and Holland
+How to Refer to the Inhabitants of the Netherlands and Holland

-What if we want to refer to inhabitants of the two provinces of North and South Holland?
-While Dutch has the adjective hollands - "of or from Holland".
-Since the English language does not have a modern word to express the same notion; we have to resort to a more roundabout expression to refer to the people of Holland.
-The word Hollandic exists but is chiefly restricted to specialized academic use, while the word Hollandish is sadly obsolete.
-The phrase "of or from Holland" is the default expression.
+If you are speaking about the inhabitants of the two provinces of North and South Holland, the Dutch language has the adjective hollands, which means "of or from Holland".
+Since the English language does not have a modern word to express the same notion, the phrase "of or from Holland" is the default expression.
+The term Hollandic exists but is chiefly restricted to specialized academic use, and the word Hollandish is sadly obsolete.

-If you find yourself confused you shouldn't worry because, fortunately, most Dutch people will pardon visitors who mix up these terms; just don't confuse them with the Danish!
+If you find yourself confused you shouldn't worry because, fortunately, most Dutch people will pardon visitors who mix up these terms.
+Just don't confuse them with the Danish.